- Submit your application by one of our deadlines listed above

 - Opportunity to work with full-time ITS endpoint engineers.

 - Individuals hired as Cluster Techs are expected to attend a mandatory daylong training session in October 2023 and additional training sessions/shadow shifts during the fall semester.

 - After training, Cluster Techs are expected to work a mimimum of 8 hours per week.

 The main goal of the Media Tech program is to serve the media technology needs of Yale’s student population through providing not only hardware, but also best practices and advising.
 To do that, the Techs themselves recieve training in many aspects of production, depending on their role within the program.

-The Media Tech role is split into three departments.
+The Media Tech role is split into three tracks.
 In 212 York, students staff a call-in A/V support center that services classroom media issues.
-In Equipment, student staff equipment checkout counters at CCAM and the School of Art, as well as perform maintenance on the stock of equipment in Bass.
+In the Equipment track, students staff the equipment checkout counter at the School of Art, as well as perform maintenance on the stock of equipment at Bass Media Equipment Checkout.
 In STC Studios, students work on graphic design requests from members the general Yale community.
-Applicants to the Media Tech umbrella position will select which department to apply to on the application.
+Applicants to the Media Tech umbrella position will select which track to apply to on the application.

 - Receive calls at Yale’s A/V call-in center

 - Support full-time A/V specialists in keeping classrooms operational

 - Staff equipment checkout counters across campus

 - Provide assistance and training on media technology usage